 Employers must report the value of employer-sponsored health care coverage on employee W-2 Forms.
 Reporting is required for most employers beginning with the 2012 tax year.

 Plan sponsors must provide two new government-developed documents to plan participants beginning with enrollments on or after September 23, 2012 - the "Summary of Benefits and Coverage" (SBC) and the "Uniform Glossary," which are intended to provide high-level descriptions of a plan and definitions of standard terms.

 Plans must offer a minimum of 30 days for open enrollment for the first plan year beginning on or after September 23, 2010.

 Employer-plan sponsors with more than 200 full-time employees must automatically enroll their employees in an employer-sponsored health plan.
 The effective date for this provision is expected to be established by federal regulations.

 Plan sponsors of non-grandfathered plans must report on plan benefits and reimbursement structures that provide certain quality-related programs like disease management.
 Future regulations are expected to clarify the content and effective date.

-Effective January 1, 2015, employers with 50 or more full-time employees must submit reports to the IRS with extensive details about the employer's health coverage and workforce.
+Effective January 1, 2015, employers with 50 or more full-time employees must submit reports to the IRS with extensive details about the employer's health care coverage and workforce.
 Statements must also be provided to individuals included in the report.
 Coverage reporting is also required for any plan sponsors that provide minimum essential coverage.

 Effective January 1, 2018, employers will be required to calculate and report the amount of the excise tax, if any, that is owed with regard to their health plans.